 Sec.
-1365-57.
-DEFINITION AND DESIGNATION CRITERIA FOR DESIGNATION OF CULTURAL HERITAGE SITES.
+1367.
+CRITERIA FOR DESIGNATION OF CULTURAL HERITAGE SITES.

-For purposes of this Ordinance Article, an improvement, natural feature, or site site may become a designated a Cultural Heritage Site by the Cultural Heritage Board or Board of Supervisors, as provided in this Article, if it meets the following applicable criteria below.÷ a.
-Landmarks - Satisfy one or more of the following below criteria of significance:, in addition to retaining sufficient integrity.
+For purposes of this Article, a site may be designated a Cultural Heritage Site by the Cultural Heritage Board or Board of Supervisors, as provided in this Article, if it meets the applicable criteria below.

+a.
+Landmarks - Satisfy one or more of the below criteria of significance, in addition to retaining sufficient integrity.
 In evaluating integrity, the authenticity of the resource's physical identity shall be established by evidence of lack of deterioration and significant survival of the characteristics that existed during its period of significance.
 This shall be evaluated with regard to the retention of location, design, setting, materials, workmanship, feeling, and association, consistent with applicable National Register of Historic Places Bulletins for evaluating historic properties.